 Why is it important to identify and age an owlet accurately?

-When you find an owlet, it’s important to be able to identify and age it accurately, because what species it is and how old it is will dictate the correct course of action.
-For example, healthy Tawny Owlets can be left alone whilst healthy Barn Owlets must be replaced in the nest.
+When you find a very young owl or ‘owlet’, it’s important to be able to identify and age it accurately, because what species it is and how old it is will dictate the correct course of action.
+For example, healthy Tawny Owl owlets can be left alone whilst healthy Barn Owl owlets must be replaced in the nest.
 Certain individuals may also need rehabilitation depending on the circumstances.

 Find out whether to pick up a fallen owlet.